-Last year we did a Vegan Grilled Cheese taste test.
-It was supposed to make it to our YouTube Channel but never made it out production(ha!).
 Our pick for your most classic American Grilled Cheese Sandwich is Follow Your Heart’s American Cheese.
-YUM!
-And if you are wanting to mix it up, we also really liked Follow Your Heart’s Smoked Gouda and Chao’s Tomato Cayenne.
+So good!
+And if you want to mix it up, we also really liked Follow Your Heart’s Smoked Gouda in our grilled cheese.

-You may be suprised to hear that we FIRST recommend a cheese that is NOT in our, “Shredded Cheese,” cateogory.
+You may be surprised to hear that we FIRST recommend a cheese that is NOT in our, “Shredded Cheese,” category.
 For a pizza, we use Miyoko’s Fresh Vegan Mozzarella.
-This cheese does not come pre-shreddded.
+This cheese does not come pre-shredded.
 To make the BEST Vegan Cheese Pizza:

 - Freeze the block of Mozzarella for about an hour or two before

-AND, do not be afraid to ask your local grocer to carry a brand you would like!!
-If they do not know the demand is there, they have no idea to supply it.
+And lastly, do not be afraid to ask your local grocer to carry a brand you would like.
+If they do not know the demand is there, they have no idea they should supply it.